Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Introduction

 \section{Introduction}

 Often time series are organized into a hierarchy.
 For example, the total visitors of a country can be divided into regions and the visitors of each region can be further divided into sub-regions.
-Hierarchical time series are common in several fields, such as retail sales \citep{makridakis2021m5} or electricity demand \citep{taieb2021hierarchical}.
-Hierarchical forecasts should be \textit{coherent}.
+Such data structures are referred to as \textit{hierarchical time series}; they are common in fields such as retail sales \citep{makridakis2021m5} and energy modelling \citep{taieb2021hierarchical}.

+The forecasts for hierarchical time series should respect some summing constraints, in which case they are referred to as \textit{coherent}.
 For instance, the sum of the forecasts for the sub-regions should match the forecast for the entire region.
-However, the forecasts produced independently for each time series (\textit{base forecasts}) do not generally satisfy the summing constraints; they are hence \textit{incoherent}.
+However, the forecasts independently produced for each time series (\textit{base forecasts}) are generally \textit{incoherent}.

 \textit{Reconciliation} algorithms \citep{hyndman2011optimal, Wickramasuriya.etal2018} adjust the incoherent base forecasts, making them coherent.
-In the process, they generally improve the accuracy compared to the base forecasts.
-Indeed, it has been proven that forecast reconciliation is a case of forecast combination \citep{hollyman2021understanding}.
-Reconciliation is particularly important for temporal hierarchies \citep{athanasopoulos2017_temporal, KOURENTZES-elucidate}, in which forecasts are produced for the same variable at different temporal scales.
-For instance, reconciliation can be used to enforce coherence between monthly, quarterly, and yearly forecasts.
+Reconciled forecasts are generally more accurate than base forecasts: indeed, forecast reconciliation is a special case of forecast combination \citep{hollyman2021understanding}.
+An important application of reconciliation algorithms is constituted by temporal hierarchies \citep{athanasopoulos2017_temporal, KOURENTZES-elucidate}, which make coherent the forecasts produced for the same time series at different temporal scales.